We are temporarily closed. Sign up to our emails for updates.

-The date of this painting is just visible on the letter carried by the sitter; the words of the letter are otherwise illegible.
-The melancholy mood of the painting is underlined by the inscription in the parapet which reads, in primitive French, 'who loves well is slow to forget'.
+The date 1514 is just visible on the letter carried by the sitter, although the words are illegible.
+The melancholy mood of the painting is underlined by the inscription on the parapet which reads, in primitive French, ‘who loves well is slow to forget’.

 This image is licensed for non-commercial use under a Creative Commons agreement.